 After many years as a first run theater, the Warner was turned into a Cinerama house, a popular widescreen format, on April 29, 1953.
 The seating had to be reduced to 1,500, and sections of the proscenium were removed due to the new screen being so wide.
 It was renamed the Warner Cinerama Theatre, and showed “This is Cinerama,” a film designed to take advantage of the new widescreen, for 133 weeks before ending in 1955.
 A remodel in 1961 saw the Cinerama screen removed and much of the ornate plasterwork in auditorium covered by drapes.
 This only lasted a year before a new Cinerama screen was installed.
 RKO-Stanley Warner sold the theater to Pacific Theatres during the 80-week run of “2001, A Space Odyssey,” and the theater was renamed the Hollywood Pacific Theatre.

 The theater closed on January 31, 1978 so that the auditorium could be divided into a triple screen theater.
 Two 550-seat screens were added by separating the balcony level from the orchestra level.
 It reopened in April of 1978 as the Pacific 1-2-3.
-Due to structural damage caused by an earthquake in January of 1994 and water damage in the basement from construction of the Red Line subway, the Pacific was forced to close the theater on August 15, 1994.
+Due to damage caused by an earthquake in January of 1994 and water damage in the basement from construction of the Red Line subway, the Pacific was forced to close the theater on August 15, 1994.
 However, in the years after the theater closed an occasional screening took place in the theater on the main level.
-The balcony screens remained closed due to the structural damage.
+The balcony screens remained closed due to alleged structural damage.
 Beginning in 2002, the Entertainment Technology Center used the theater to test new digital projection technology, ending in 2006.
 The theater was then taken over by the Ecclesia Hollywood Church, who held services in the downstairs auditorium until July 2013.
 It is currently unused, with no public plans for its revival.

 Originally known as the Alician Court Theatre, the Fox Theatre in Fullerton, California opened on May 28, 1925.
 Raymond Kennedy of the Meyer & Holler Architectural firm was commissioned by C. Stanley Chapman to design the theater.
 Meyer & Holler are also known for designing Grauman’s Chinese Theatre and Grauman’s Egyptian Theatre in Hollywood.
 The 1,095 seat Fox was designed in the Italian Renaissance architectural style and had six large California-themed murals – painted by Anthony Heinsbergen – on the auditorium walls.
 It cost $300,000 to build the theater in 1925, which is $4,082,000 when adjusted for inflation.
 The complex also included retail spaces, one of which was originally occupied by a tea room run by Alice Chapman, the owner’s wife.